 One key to reversing this is to improve financial literacy, and another is to find ways to efficiently set aside small amounts of money on a regular basis.
 Take advantage of the growth of investments from compound interest.
 The following apps are designed to do just that, and can be a huge help.

+Acorns has grown by leaps and bounds over the past few years, with its personal finance app helping people save thousands of dollars each year without even realizing it.
 As a tall tree eventually grows from a single acorn, so too can a substantial savings account develop from a first deposit of small change.
 The free Acorns app is about building small amounts of savings over time.
 It can be great for people of all ages, including teens and parents too.

 The free to use and download Acorns app applies this “tree theory” to finances, setting you up to automatically save anywhere from $1 to $3 of your monthly income.
 One of the key features here is the optional automatic “round up”; when you make a purchase that’s just below a full dollar amount, Acorns will automatically round it up and save the extra change for you.